NewOlosko23/NewOlosko23/README.md

 ## About Me

-I am a full-stack developer with a strong focus on **scalable system design**, **modern frontend and mobile experiences**, and **reliable backend services**.
+I am a fullstack developer with a strong focus on **scalable system design**, **modern frontend and mobile experiences**, and **reliable backend services**.
 I build applications with long-term maintainability in mind, balancing performance, developer experience, and business requirements.

 My work spans web, mobile, APIs, and background systems, with hands-on experience using **SQL and NoSQL databases**, **state management**, **caching**, and **asynchronous processing**.